dashaub/PBDP/hw7/Shaub_David_HW7.md

 ('2018-02-22T09 http://example.com/?url=7 User_33', 1)
 ```

-When comparing the DAGs produced from these three jobs, the high-level view of the DAGs shows they all have the same three stages.
+When comparing the DAGs produced from these three jobs, the high-level view of the DAGs shows they all have the same three stages (although the exact criteria and operations happenings inside the map steps and key group by conditions are different).
 However, the second and third queries shufle far more data than the first job: this happens because we are creating far more lines of data by grouping into keys that include hour/url/user, and far more records need to be sent between the cluster nodes.

 ## Problem 2
 The Spark program `p2_q1.py`: